hendelbah/portfolio/README.rst

 It was made with Embarcadero RAD studio IDE

-I think the application is very fun.
+I think the application is very fun, hope you'll try it.